 - The Simpsons, despite being a Black Comedy in concept, is too idealistic to actually be considered one.
 The episode "Homer's Enemy," however, gives a good idea of what the series would be like if it were one.
 A Deconstruction based on a "real" character floundering to—and eventually getting killed by—the show's inherent silliness, it's considered one of the darkest episodes in the show's history.
 It culminates in Homer falling asleep at the man's funeral, talking in his sleep, and getting everyone attending the funeral to laugh.

-- Naturally, he returns to this in "Keep Calm and Flutter On", where Fluttershy lets him stay at her house with the hope that she can reform him.
+- Discord seems to specialize in doing horrible things like plunging Equestria into an insane, chaotic Sugar Apocalypse and being Actually Pretty Funny at the same time.
+He returns to this in "Keep Calm and Flutter On", where Fluttershy lets him stay at her house with the hope that she can reform him.
 When she leaves him alone with her pet bunny, Angel (who hasn't been buying any of his claims that he's turning good), Discord mocks Angel and confirms that he's been playing Fluttershy for a fool - all while wearing a pair of bunny slippers that look like they're made from actual dead rabbits.

 - In "Hearts and Hooves Day," Sweetie Belle crashes a funeral, jumps on the back of the eulogizer (who is wearing a clerical collar), noogies him while singing that he's "too old" to be a suitable romantic candidate for Cheerilee, then jumps away.
 With a great big smile.
 While cheerful upbeat music plays.
 The fact that the coffin is almost entirely off-screen and that the shot only lasts for two seconds is probably the only way in hell the show got away with it.